Common Childhood Allergies in India: Identification, Prevention and Management

 - Upset stomach, vomiting or diarrhoea (in the case of food allergies)

 If your child presents any of these symptoms that last beyond a typical cold cycle, it is best to consult a paediatrician promptly.
 Early diagnosis can make a crucial difference in preventing complications like asthma or eczema.
+While allergies can cause respiratory symptoms, it's important to distinguish them from common colds.
+Learn more about cough and cold treatment to understand the difference and when to seek care.

 Prevention and Management